US judge tosses bulk of suit against Trump immigration move

 - Trump blames lawyer Michael Cohen for hush money 'liability'

+One of the goals was to discourage children from making the dangerous journey from those countries to the U.S. to be with family.

+More than 1,300 people came to the U.S. under the program between 2014 and the end of 2016, according to figures cited in Beeler’s decision.

-The Trump administration ended it in August 2017 and revoked approval for roughly 2,700 people set to travel to the U.S.
+When it ended the program in August 2017, the Trump administration revoked approval for roughly 2,700 additional immigrants who were set to travel to the U.S.

+In her ruling, Beeler said the decision to revoke those approvals was arbitrary and capricious and required more analysis and explanation.

+However, she found the administration had sufficient policy and legal arguments for its decision to end the entire program.